thunlp/OpenNE/README.md

 #### Installation

 - Clone this repo.
-- enter the directory where you clone it, and run the following code
+- Enter the directory where you clone it, and run the following code:
     ```bash
     pip install -r requirements.txt
     cd src
+    ```
+- You can start using OpenNE by simply changing directory to OpenNE/src.
+If instead you want to install OpenNE as a site-package, run the following command in OpenNE/src:
+    ```bash
     python setup.py install
     ```